-Say “Would you have 15-20 minutes available to talk?” (it’s so easy for them to hit reply on an email and say yes, and everyone has that time somewhere on their calendar.)
-And/or, say “I’ll contact your office to see if I can get on your calendar in a few days, assuming I don’t hear from you first.”
-Check out this blog post to see how to follow up effectively with a phone call.
+Say “Would you have 20 minutes available to talk?”
+It’s so easy for them to hit reply on an email and say yes, and everyone has that time somewhere on their calendar.

-Sounds obvious, but I receive so many drafts with long run-on sentences, simple spelling mistakes, and more.
-I see these problems more often of course with clients whose first language is something other than English.
+I receive too many drafts with long run-on sentences, simple spelling mistakes, and more.
 My advice:

 - Put the email away overnight and read it again the next morning before sending it out.
-You will wake up with a fresh perspective that enables you to spot problems you didn’t see the night before (I routinely do this myself).
+You will wake up with a fresh perspective that enables you to spot problems you didn’t see the night before (I routinely do this).

-- Have someone else look over your drafts before you send them out, if writing (or writing in English) isn’t your thing.
+- Have someone else look over your drafts before you send them out, if writing (or writing in English if not your native language) isn’t your thing.